elixir-wallaby/wallaby/README.md

 #### LiveView

-In order to test Phoenix LiveView with Wallaby you'll also need to add a function to each `mount/3` function in your LiveViews, or use the `on_mount` `live_session` lifecycle hook in the router:
+In order to test Phoenix LiveView (as of [version 0.17.7](https://github.com/phoenixframework/phoenix_live_view/releases/tag/v0.17.7)) with Wallaby you'll also need to add a function to each `mount/3` function in your LiveViews, or use the `on_mount` `live_session` lifecycle hook in the router:

 ```elixir
 defmodule MyApp.Hooks.AllowEctoSandbox do